cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/README.md

-# Preparing a Single Raspberry Pi 4 with Tensorflow 2.5.0 on Ubuntu 20.04
+# Preparing a Single Raspberry Pi 4 with TensorFlow 2.5.0 on Ubuntu 20.04

 Duration: 2 hours 40 minutes

 ## Introduction
-To get tensorflow 2.5.0 running on a single Raspberry Pi, we will first burn Ubuntu to the Pi's SD card, then run an automated tensorflow installation process consisting of 2 scripts.
+To get TensorFlow 2.5.0 running on a single Raspberry Pi, we will first burn Ubuntu to the Pi's SD card, then run an automated TensorFlow installation process consisting of 2 scripts.

 Requirements:
 - Raspberry Pi 4